 Wave bookkeeping is a good choice if you already use apps from the Wave suite of tools.
 However, if you stick to a strict budget for your business, Wave may not be for you—it’s hard to predict how much it will cost per month unless you speak with one of their salespeople.

 Equivity offers a range of virtual services for businesses—from administrative assistants to paralegals.
 Bookkeeping is one of those services.

-While Equivity offers a fairly robust—if pricey—bookkeeping package, they don’t use their own software.
+While Equivity offers a fairly robust bookkeeping package, they don’t use their own software.
 If you sign up for Equivity, your virtual bookkeeper will use QuickBooks, or another off-the-shelf accounting app, to manage your bookkeeping for you.
-You’ll need to learn how to use this software in order to help categorize transactions, or enter transactions manually.
+You’ll need to learn how to use this software in order to help categorize transactions or enter transactions manually.

 Who it’s for:

-Equivity is a good choice if you need virtual payroll or inventory tracking.
+Equivity is a good choice if you want an administrative assistant that goes beyond bookkeeping.
 It’s also best if you already have experience with software like QuickBooks—otherwise, you could face a learning curve.

 Can you afford a virtual bookkeeper?

 If you’re still on the fence about hiring a virtual bookkeeper, crunch some numbers to help reach a decision.

 Say you spend seven hours per month on bookkeeping tasks.
 If you’re a freelancer, try applying your hourly rate to the time you spend on bookkeeping.